Item Components and Structure

 d.
 Decrease in customer costs

 Time sensitivity: Whenever possible, avoid using specific dates and years in order to prevent assessments from becoming outdated.
-However, in some situations it may be beneficial to include specific years to create an authentic situation, to reference a specific event, or to make an item more clear and straightforward (e.g., accounting or history assessments).
+However, in some situations, it may be beneficial to include specific years to create an authentic situation, to reference a specific event, or to make an item clearer and more straightforward (e.g., accounting or history assessments).

 What, which, and of the following: What and which suggest different things.
-Both words are acceptable for use in items, but each word has its own use.
+Both words are acceptable for use in items, but each word has its own purpose:

 Blank spaces: To indicate a blank space within an item, use four underscore marks.